kvas-it/hook-test/README.md

-# Mercurial commit hook testing repo
+# Mercurial commit hook testing setup

+This is an integration setup for mercurial commit hook that integrates with Trac issue tracker.

-Create some tickets in the issue tracker then create some commits that reference those tickets, then push them to a repository that has pretxnchangegroup hook enabled.
-This will cause the hook to do its special magic on the tickets.
+It creates some tickets with different components, milestones and states, then creates some commits that reference those tickets, then pushes the commits to a repository that has pretxnchangegroup hook enabled.

 ## Configuration

-Copy `hook-test.ini.example` to `hook-test.ini` and fill in the URL of your Trac instance, the list of components and the milestone to use for new tickets, and the parameters of the pre-push hook.
+Copy `hook-test.ini.example` to `hook-test.ini` and fill in the URL of your Trac instance, the list of components, the milestone to use for new tickets and the parameters of the pre-push hook.

 ## Usage

+Run the test with:

     $ python go.py